-On receipt of the report on the findings of the disciplinary investigation, the Head Teacher should consult the Chief Executive Officer and Trust HR Manager, must decide whether a disciplinary hearing is needed within two working days.
+On receipt of the report on the findings of the disciplinary investigation, the Head Teacher should consult the Chief Executive Officer and Trust HR Manager, and must decide whether a disciplinary hearing is needed as soon as practicable possible.
 If a hearing is needed it should be held in accordance with the Trust Disciplinary Policy.